serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 Once you deploy this service, you'll see the endpoint of your WebSocket backend in your terminal.
 Using this endpoint, you can connect to your WebSocket backend using any WebSocket client.

-You could also have another function with `http` event, so your service would expose to endpoints: one for websockets, the other for http.
+You could also have another function with `http` event, so your service would expose two endpoints: one for websockets, the other for http.

 ##### Specifying Route Selection Expression